What's the Difference Between the Pantheon and the Parthenon?

 Advertisement

-The Parthenon in Athens, Greece, was built between 447 and 432 B.C.E. during the aftermath of the Persian Wars to highlight the victory of the Greeks over the Persians.
+On the other hand, the Parthenon took 15 years to build, Rose says.
+It was built between 447 and 432 B.C.E., during the aftermath of the Persian Wars, to highlight the victory of the Greeks over the Persians.

 Advertisement

 The Pantheon's dominating design is its massive domed ceiling and rotunda.
-When it was built in the second century, it was the largest in the world.
-Today the Pantheon sits in the heart of Rome on the same site of the original Pantheon, which was built around 25 B.C.E. by Marcus Agrippa, son-in-law of the first Roman emperor, Augustus.
+It was the largest in the world at its construction in the second century.
+Today, the Pantheon sits in the heart of Rome on the same site as the original Roman Pantheon, built around 25 B.C.E. by Marcus Agrippa, son-in-law of the first Roman emperor, Augustus.

 Unlike the Parthenon, which is original, the Pantheon has been rebuilt numerous times, mostly because of frequent fires in Rome.